-Anonymous asked: In your post "post/21800557534/if-the-universe-is-expanding-does-that-mean-that" you stated that "Astronomers commonly probe the depths of space that reveal redshifts larger than one (z>1) which suggests that these observed objects are receding at greater speeds than that of light."
+Anonymous said: In your post "post/21800557534/if-the-universe-is-expanding-does-that-mean-that" you stated that "Astronomers commonly probe the depths of space that reveal redshifts larger than one (z>1) which suggests that these observed objects are receding at greater speeds than that of light."
 If, for example, distant stars are receding faster than the speed of light, then how do the photons they emit reach us?
 Or are astronomers probing the depths of space without the aid of photons?

 Very good question!
 This startled me at first too, and I’m glad you picked up on this.
 It was not a mistake; for example, the Cosmic Microwave Background radiation had a temperature of approximately 3,000K when it was emitted and measurements suggest it has a current temperature of ~2.725K.
 For simplicity, let’s say the current CMB temperature is 3K.
 The CMB, then, had been stretched by a factor of 1,000 and thus had been redshifted by about 1,000.
 To merely observe the CMB radiation which happened when the universe was about 400,000 years old is to probe so far into space that the redshift is as high as 1,000.